sailthru/sailthru-magento-extension/README.md

 ##### Beta Features
 - **Send to Sailthru Mass Action**
-Allows for bulk (up to 350 items) being sent to the Sailthru Content Library from the admin product catalog screen.
+Allows for bulk product update being sent to the Sailthru Content Library from the admin product catalog.
+*May run into memory issues.*

 ##### PrototypeJS 1.7 Issue
 Sailthru Script Tag is compiled with Babel, which [causes issues with Magento's bundled PrototypeJS 1.7.0.][1]
 We've specifically found that the default frontend configurable-swatch picker is unable to select.
 The Babel issue appears to be resolved by updating Prototype to 1.7.3.